anniebarnett/Grain-Boundary-SIADeposition/README.md

 Files to perform SIA deposition at the GB.

 `Create_E5_GB/`:
 Files to create the bicrystal configuration.
-The GB character can be altered in the initgb.slurm file.
+The GB character can be altered in the `initgb.slurm file`.
 The current files create a bicrystal configuration by constructing two adjoining FCC Ni grains with distinct crystallographic orientations.
 The top grain is created with orientation vectors [100],[021 ̅ ],[012].
 Then, the bottom grain replaces the bottom half of the domain orientation with orientation [100],[021],[01 ̅2], forming a Σ5(012) symmetric tilt grain boundary about the [100] tilt axis.

 ## 🙋‍♀️ Contact
 For questions or collaborations, please contact the repository maintainer.